 This converted old house not only serves some of our favorite Mexican food in Austin - they also have one of the best outdoor areas in which to eat it.
 The front yard is covered by a giant string-light-covered tree, and lined with charming little tables for sharing bowls of queso fundido and fajitas.
 If it’s crowded, the mural-covered backyard patio is no slouch either.

 Jester King is one of our favorite spots to grab excellent beer and food outdoors, with a sprawling property that feels more like a state park than a brewery.
-And they’ve come back from a brief dine-in hiatus stronger than ever, with brand new picnic grounds, hiking trails, and multiple stations to fill up on their ever-changing selection of wild-fermented farmhouse ales.
+They’ve got brand new picnic grounds, hiking trails, and multiple stations to fill up on their ever-changing selection of wild-fermented farmhouse ales.
 Don’t be surprised if your walk is interrupted by a parade of goats.
-Right now, spots are available by reservation only.

-The ABGB has a large outdoor space, live music, great pizza, and even better beer.
-You’ll need a reservation right now to snag one of their spaced-out picnic tables, but since it’s one of the best patios in South Austin, we’re OK with putting in a little extra effort.
-And make sure to grab a glass of the Hell Yes helles or the Rocket 100 pilsner while you’re there.
+The ABGB has one of the best patios in South Austin, live music, great pizza, and even better beer.
+Make sure to grab a glass of the Hell Yes helles or the Rocket 100 pilsner while you’re there.

 If you’re going to Matt’s El Rancho, chances are you’re there for one of two things: margaritas or queso.
 Or, more likely, you’re there for both (and they do both exceptionally well).
 With a sprawling patio and nearly 70 years of practice, we’re comfortable crowning it a South Austin institution.
 And because this is Texas, you can even get a chicken fried steak, though we usually stick with the enchiladas or fajitas.

 The French invented neighborhood bistros with prime sidewalk seating (we think), and Justine’s is the Austin version.
 Inside, this place feels like Paris in Austin; an intimate date night dinner spot.
-Step onto their patio and the vibe shifts into a see-and-be-seen backyard covered with string lights and picnic tables perfect for having some frites with your Bordeaux.
+Step onto their patio and the vibe shifts into a see-and-be-seen backyard.
 Justine’s is located away from the hubbub of downtown, which makes the entire experience feel more exclusive and better suited for conversation with a group.

 Over the years, Guero’s has become an Austin postcard-establishment - their solid Tex-Mex and strong margaritas have made it a favorite entry point for out-of-towners who have no idea what Austin is (and just as fun for people who live here).
 It does get rather crowded, which is when you’ll want to consider stepping outside onto their patio - the only spot in town where you can sip margaritas, eat queso, listen to live music, and people watch, all while sitting in an oak tree-shaded garden facing South Congress.